 We’ve examined churn in a few previous articles, both what it feels like to your customer and creating the conditions which make it impossible.
 But if we really want to eliminate churn, we need to look at one of its primary causes: boarding the wrong customer.

 In the previous article, we discussed the concept of the Ideal Customer: they are ‘ideal’ because they represent our ultimate goal once we achieve Product Market Fit (PMF).
 Minor deviations from this ideal are to be expected, but major departures are to be avoided at all costs.
-We learned from our previous foray into the churn, that the boundary between your Ideal Customers and those who aren’t is fuzzy and always changing.
+We learned from our previous foray into the churn, that the boundary between your Ideal Customers and those who aren’t is fuzzy and constantly changing.
 If your customers find that they’re investing a ton of effort into making it work the way they want it to work, that tells you one of two things:

 - You need to examine additional use cases.
 This is a massive step that should not be undertaken lightly since it will mean a significant investment of time and energy from everyone in the company.
 Sometimes this represents an incredible opportunity to capture a new market segment, but more often than not…

 - That customer is not a good fit

-The closer you are to achieving PMF, the greater the investment of time and energy required to expand your products’ capabilities to novel use cases.
+The closer you are achieving PMF, the greater the investment of time and energy required to expand your products’ capabilities to novel use cases.
 More often than not, you’re dealing with the Wrong Customer and it’s a horror story just waiting to happen.

 You Bend Over Backwards… for Nothing